-The POC is the provincial command, control, and coordination facility shared by all GoA public safety stakeholders.
-As the coordinating organization for the GoA, AEMA is responsible for ensuring the POC is maintained ready for use at all times and that the personnel from across the

-GoA with roles in the POC are trained to operate as a team, capable of effectively utilizing the incident and decision-support tools provided through the POC.
+The POC is the provincial facility responsible for the coordination of the GoA's response to emergencies and disasters.
+As the coordinating organization for the GoA, AEMA is responsible to ready the POC for activation at all times, and to train personnel from across the GoA with roles in the POC to operate as a team, capable of effectively utilizing the incident and decision-support tools provided through the POC.

 The POC is organized and operated using ICS structures and doctrine to serve the needs of the GoA at the operational level of response and information coordination.
 This model forms the basis of the GoA's response to consequence management and GoA business continuity incidents.
-The POC is staffed by trained personnel from the GoA to fill the core ICS functional roles (Command, Operations, Planning, Logistics, and Finance and Administration) as well as by representatives from GoA departments, federal government departments, and cooperating agencies.
+The POC is staffed by trained personnel from the GoA to fill the core ICS functional roles (Command, Operations,

-Following the 2017 Kenow wildfire, a review and analysis of response and recovery efforts recommended AEMA and the POC widely share Situation Updates and Common Operating Picture Reports (COPR) with all municipalities and agencies involved to improve situational awareness.
+Following the 2017 Kenow wildfire, a review and analysis of response and recovery efforts recommended AEMA and the POC widely share situation updates and Common Operating Picture Reports (COPR) with all municipalities and agencies involved to improve situational awareness.